ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 :::::::::: question ::::::::::
 When is Selection sort a good choice to use for sorting an array?

-- [x] When the cost of a swap is large, such as when the records are large
+- [x] When the cost of a swap is large
 - [ ] When each component of the array requires a small amount of memory
 - [ ] When the array has only a few elements out of place
 - [ ] None of these answers